 Please note this request only allows you to access footage which captures your own personal data.
 It cannot contain images of third parties or images that would identify third parties (e.g. car registration).

 The camera movements are strictly controlled and are limited by the Human Rights and Data Protection Acts.
-The way the cameras are set up prevents staff in the control centre from invading the privacy of residents in their homes.
+The way the cameras are set up prevents staff from invading the privacy of residents in their homes.
 We have copyright and ownership of the recordings and access is strictly controlled.
-For example, if someone bumps a car and the owner wanted to see if it was recorded by the CCTV camera, they would need to either contact the police dealing with the matter or their solicitor.
-You can see more information at subject access information.
+For example, if someone bumps a car and the owner wanted to see if it was recorded by the CCTV camera, they would need to either contact the police dealing with the matter or their solicitor or insurance company.